How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Use the Percentage Change CALCULATOR ("What is the percentage change from the Original value to the New value?").
-Enter the original expense value as "Original" (2000) and the new expense value as "New" (2200).
+Enter $2000 [Original] and $2200 [New].
 The calculator will calculate the percentage change.

 Explanation using a formula: